Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 - A custom 404 page will give a friendly display to the user if they look for a page that isnt on the site.

     ![404](static/img/404page.PNG)

+#### The data
+For this project 3 collections were created inside the "dishes" database.
+They are "dish","dish_type" and "dish_users".
+I felt this was enough as it allowed for all the CRUD functionality that was necessary.

+ - "dish_type" is a simple collection used as a choice for the users to select the type of dish they want when adding thier receipes.
+ - "dish" calls upon "dish_type" for an input and has 3 additional inputs.
+One of these is "created_by", this allows for me to display only the relevent recipes to that particular users profile.
+ - "dish_users" take the basic information of the user and uses "user_name" and "user_password" to verify the correct user logging in.

 # Technologies Used